MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-2010.md

 - Count of mobile device policies

-- Count of mobile devices Configuration Manager and Microsoft Intune manages, and how you enrolled them (bulk, user-based)
+- Count of mobile devices Configuration Manager manages, and how you enrolled them (bulk, user-based)

 - Count of users who have multiple enrolled mobile devices

 - Mobile device polling schedule and statistics for mobile device check-in duration

 ### Microsoft Intune troubleshooting